 On June 20, 2008, plaintiff Convolve, Inc. ("Convolve") filed a complaint in the Eastern District of Texas against WD, HGST, and one other company alleging infringement of U.S. Patent Nos.
 6,314,473 and 4,916,635.
 The complaint sought unspecified monetary damages and injunctive relief.
 On October 10, 2008, Convolve amended its complaint to allege infringement of only the '473 patent.
 The '473 patent allegedly relates to interface technology to select between certain modes of a disk drive's operations relating to speed and noise.
-A trial in the matter began on July 18, 2011 and concluded on July 26, 2011 with a verdict against WD and HGST in an amount that is not material to the Company's financial position, results of operations or cash flows.
-WD and HGST have filed post-trial motions challenging the verdict and will evaluate their options for appeal after the Court rules on the post-trial motions.
+A trial in the matter began on July 18, 2011 and concluded on July 26, 2011 with a verdict against WD and HGST in an amount that is not material to the Company's financial position, results of operations or cash flows, for which the Company previously recorded an accrual.
+WD and HGST have filed post-trial motions challenging the verdict.
+On January 17, 2014, the Court denied the Company's motion for judgment as a matter of law on invalidity.
+The Company will evaluate its options for appeal after the Court rules on the remaining post-trial motions.
+The Company intends to continue to defend itself vigorously in this matter.